alinex/node-codedoc/src/template.md

 `<install-dir>/var/src/template/report` into
 `/etc/codedoc/template/report` or `~/.codedoc/template/report` and change them there.

+What you may do:
+- To remove the headerline completely you only have to remove it in the `codedoc.hbs` file.
+- To exchange logo and link use `codedoc-logo.hbs` and reference your logo at a public url like your site or github raw.
-The search uses Googles [site search](https://cse.google.com/cse/all) which you can be customized and used freely.
+- To let the search work on your site use Googles [site search](https://cse.google.com/cse/all) which you can customize and use freely.
+Use 'results only' as layout and copy the html code into `codedoc-search-results.hbs`.
+- To add your own top links do so in `codedoc-links.hbs`.
+- To remove the search or top links completely remove the html tags from `codedoc.hbs`.

 CSS Stylesheet